J-CYN/Systems_VideoPlatform/README.md

 Data/Models/Services:

-The data uploaded are mp4 versions of Youtube videos that me and my friends have uploaded that can be seen in the assets as "Althvinhaim_Community.mp4", a 2472 kb mp4 file. and
-"Althvinhaim_Intro.mp4", a 3971 kb mp4 file.
+The data uploaded are mp4 versions of Youtube videos that me and my friends have uploaded that can be seen in the assets as "Althvinhaim_Community.mp4", a 2472 kb mp4 file, and "Althvinhaim_Intro.mp4", a 3971 kb mp4 file.

  No models are in use by the application.
 The application uses Azure Blob Storage and the cloud hosted application is using Render.com to host itself.
 For the license check the LICENSE.md file.